alexharri/website/posts/canvas-to-ascii.md

 But how does one generate a cache key for a $6$-dimensional vector?

 Well, one way is to quantize each vector component so that it fits into a set number of bits and packing those bits into a single number.
-JavaScript numbers give us $32$ bits to work with, so each vector component has at most $5$ bits to play around with.
+JavaScript numbers give us $32$ bits to work with, so each vector component gets $5$ bits.

 We can quantize a numeric value between $0$ and $1$ to the range $0$ to $31$ (the most that $5$ bits can store) like so: